-Purpose of this Key Concepts Roadmap Report
+Development of this Roadmap Report

-The Roadmap program, undertaken over the last 18 months, has been informed by a wide range of stakeholder feedback and expert analysis.
+The Roadmap program, undertaken over two years, has been informed by a wide range of stakeholder feedback and expert analysis.
 By setting out pathways to navigate the 2017-27 decade, Energy Networks Australia and CSIRO are seeking to place Australian customers at the centre of this critical transformation.
 No single entity or industry sector can successfully navigate this decade of change alone.